broadinstitute/adapt-web/README.md

 ```

 ### Gunicorn Configuration
 Gunicorn is the WSGI HTTP web server.
-It interfaces with Django to serve dynamic content.
+It interfaces with Django to serve dynamic content to NGINX.
 You most likely don't need to edit this.

-It runs as systemd daemons.The socket file listens for connections to the server and is located at `/etc/systemd/system/gunicorn.socket`.
+It runs as systemd daemons.
+The socket file listens for connections to the server and is located at `/etc/systemd/system/gunicorn.socket`.
 The service file defines what to connect to and is located at `/etc/systemd/system/gunicorn.service`.
 If you do need to modify Gunicorn's settings, you'll need to edit the service file.

 If you edit either file, you'll need to restart Gunicorn.
 Run:
 ```